Current Coverage Area

 Network Scale-Out Phase 1

-Phase 1 of our pending network expansion, to begin in the November timeframe, will initially cover Missoula’s north-side neighborhood.
+Phase 1 of our pending network expansion, to begin in Q1 2022, will initially cover Missoula’s north-side neighborhood.
 From this point we will begin scaling out across the city of Missoula, East Missoula, Bonner, and Clinton as well as south to Lolo and continuing down the Bitterroot Valley.

 Total Proposed Coverage Area